 It is recognised that the process of standards development, particularly when aiming to align activities of the two or more large organisations, is challenging.

 The introduction of new tools within the IEC referred to as Online Standards Development (OSD) provides an opportunity to facilitate open processes for the development of standards.
+This has introduced an additional challenge with respect to provision of broader access to documents, although work arounds are being applied.

 The development of an initial working draft will take place during the 2026 calendar year.